MenaMassoud/TranSaver/README.md

  Algorithms:

- User Tracking
+ 1- User Tracking.
- Join Checking
+ 2- Join Checking.
- Nearest Distance
+ 3- Nearest Distance.

  Achievements of the project
  1- User friendly design for the application that apply material design concepts.